U.N. overwhelmingly approves global arms trade treaty

 The main reason the arms trade talks took place at all is that the United States, the world’s biggest arms trader, reversed U.S. policy on the issue after President Barack Obama was first elected and decided in 2009 to support a treaty.

-Reporting by Louis Charbonneau; Editing by Paul Simao, Stacey Joyce, Todd Eastham and Lisa Shumaker
+Reporting By Louis Charbonneau; Editing by Paul Simao, Stacey Joyce and Todd Eastham